socheatsok78/homebrew-flutter/README.md

 ```

 ## Using Linux?
-Make sure you install Homebrew for linux installed.
+Make sure you have Homebrew for linux installed.

 Check [Homebrew Documentation](https://docs.brew.sh/Homebrew-on-Linux#install) on how to install **Homebrew on Linux**.